mmurphy/golang-intro/chapter-one.md

   (formerly known as Go `oracle`) to answer questions about code

-## Optional Homework
+## Optional Homework: A Tour of Go

-If you wanted to learn more (I will be going through more next week), now that you have your environment setup, I would recommend looking at [A Tour of Go](https://tour.golang.org/welcome/1) that essentially start where we have left off.
+If you want to learn more (we will be going through more next week), now that you have your environment setup, take a look at [A Tour of Go](https://tour.golang.org/) that essentially start where we have left off.